 Pros: While Tendon is a less prominent rock climbing brand, its backpacks feature a lot of the same specifications and capabilities as the higher end rock climbing bags such as a built in tarp.
 The backpack itself is made of a durable polyester material with a clamshell zipper design for easy access.
 The external tightening straps allow for additional gear — although the 45 liters of space within the backpack easily allow storage space for rope, shoes, harnesses, quick draws, snacks, water, and other essentials.
 The backpack includes hanging loops and mesh storage spaces specifically designed for storing gear and the outer pocket is just the right size for a phone, wallet, and guidebook.
 To top it all off, this backpack’s foam backing is removable for lounging

 Cons: The Tendon Rock Climbing Backpack is similarly designed to Trango’s but slightly more expensive.
-Depending on brand preferences, you could save roughly $30 by opting for Trango as an alternative.
+Depending on brand preferences, you could save roughly about $30 by opting for Trango as an alternative.

 6. Mountaintop 75L Backpack - Best for Alpine Climbing Trips

 Best for: Multiple-Day Backpacking/Climbing Trips, Trad Climbing Pack

 Weight: 4.8 lbs.

 Specs: Daisy chains for outer gear storage, hydration system compatible, high capacity for gear, 8 compression straps, nylon